Complete Guide On How To Create A Mobile App

 You could also build a landing page that broadly highlights your app idea and seeks user interest through an email signup.

 Or simply build a minimum viable product (MVP) that offers the core value of your concept to gauge user interest.

-Validation of your mobile app startup idea means that you’ve got something that people want to use.
-Now is the time to detail your product onto a document, or if you want to go the extra mile, use a wireframing tool such as JustInMind or Proto.io.
+After getting validation done and ensuring that you’ve got something that people want to use, now is the time to detail your product onto a document.
+Working on a wireframe can be as simple as jotting down the flow map of your app on a piece of paper, or if you want to go the extra mile, use prototyping tools such as JustInMind or Proto.

 When putting your idea down on paper or online tool, remember to be as detailed as possible.
 Include the flow of how the user will navigate the app as well as all the features envisioned.
 This will help your developer to clearly understand your expectations.

 From the flow and features document or prototype you prepared, start looking closely at features that you can remove.
 Offer only the core value of your mobile app startup idea.
 Do not build features in the first version that are “nice to have.”
 Those can always be added later as an update.

 To get to the market quickly and to keep the costs in check, build only the ‘must have’ features into your first version of the app.
 These features are the exact ones that solve the problem for the user.